sitepoint-editors/awesome-symfony/README.md

  * [LuneticsLocaleBundle](https://github.com/lunetics/LocaleBundle) - Guess the visitor’s locale from different parameters.
  * [TimezoneBundle](https://github.com/lunetics/TimezoneBundle) - Serverside Timezone detection.
  * [TranslationFormBundle](https://github.com/a2lix/TranslationFormBundle) - Translation field to facilitate the use of the Translatable Doctrine extension.
+ * [LexikTranslationBundle](https://github.com/lexik/LexikTranslationBundle) - Allows to import translation files content into the database and provide a GUI to edit translations.

 ## Ecommerce